kushtun/Family_Tree/memories.md

 From Papu:

-> There is not much to say a mother who raised 6 kids of her own and her siblings in a short span of her life despite she had personal, personal health and financial problems she faced from both side of the family.
+> There is not much to say a mother who raised 6 kids of her own and her siblings in a short span of her life despite the fact that she had personal, health, and financial problems she faced from both sides of the family.
+Although she went through bad health and a difficult personal life, she ensured that her kids grew in a natural environment.
 >
->Although she went thro bad health and not so-good personal life, she ensured to see her kids grow in a natural environment.
+>She had the charisma to make good friends which kept her occupied, and took us every year to see Dussera and set up some strict guidelines.
+She attended the yearly Ganesha festival in a grand manner, and she was well known in the community .
 >
->She had charisma to make good friends which kept her occupied , took us every year to see Dussera and set up some strict guidelines.
-She did yearly Ganesha festival in a grand manner and she was well known in the community .
+>She loved Mama irrespective of his other problems, and Mama also showed his love during last years of her life taking her around Nepal, UK , Canada and USA.
 >
->She loved Mama irrespective of his other problems and Mama also showed his love during last years of her life taking her around Nepal, UK , Canada and USA.
->
 >Also I have to thank Thara who took the responsibility to raise attest three of us when Ammaya was sick.
->Also thank all of you to sticking to Amaya’s  principles .
-She said once every kid of her are equal.
+>And thanks to all of you for sticking to Amaya’s  principles.
+She said once, all her children were equal.
 She said this when Indian parents always looking at favouring their sons.
 >
 >I have gone with mother when I was 8 year old to all places in Karnataka with Bhava and Sharada .
 >
 >Even today Mama and Ammaya inspires me as I spend 20 plus years of my life with her and Mana.
->I just want to think of good ones she had  in her life time.
+>I just want to think of good years she had in her lifetime.
 >
 >That’s all I can say, the rest is well known of her charisma, and helping people when they were in need.